 Why are Patients Interested in Direct Primary Care?

-One reason for the mounting interest in direct primary care among patients is the lack of time that physicians have available to spend with them in the traditional fee-for-service model.
-The average length of time it takes to be seen by a primary care doctor is 19.5 days.
+One reason for the mounting interest in direct primary care is a growing frustration that patients have with the lack of time that physicians have available to spend with them in the traditional fee-for-service model.
+The average length of time it takes to be seen by a primary care doctor is about 20 days.
 Once the patient arrives, 30 percent of them wait 20 to 40 minutes to be seen.
 And once they’re in the exam room, the average length of time a primary care visit lasts is only 15.7 minutes.
 For simple issues like back pain this might be enough.
 But for patients with multiple, complex issues it’s completely inadequate—and further leaves no time to address important topics that require extended dialogue (like end-of-life care in patients with terminal illnesses, for instance).
 Further, dealing effectively with important emotional issues—stress, anxiety, depression, and so on—in such a timeframe is nearly impossible, as are meaningful and effective discussions surrounding preventive care.
-In contrast, with patient panel sizes that are 70 to 80 percent smaller than seen in traditional fee-for-service practices, a direct primary care physician can spend time enough with each patient to be able to manage 80 percent of the their medical issues.
+In contrast, with patient panel sizes that are 70 to 80 percent smaller than seen in traditional fee-for-service practices, a direct primary care physician can spend time enough with each patient to be able to manage 80 percent of all the their medical issues.

-Because of time constraints inherent in traditional fee-for-service practices, traditional primary care physicians often can’t adequately address issues within their own expertise and as a result must refer their patients out to more costly specialists who run more tests and order invasive treatments, many of which are unnecessary, leading to an increased likelihood of complications and additional out-of-pockets costs for individual patients and/or their employers if the patient is covered in a self-insured health plan.
+Because of time constraints inherent in traditional fee-for-service practices, traditional primary care physicians often can’t adequately address issues that are within their own area of expertise and as a result must refer their patients out to costly specialists who run more tests and order invasive treatments, many of which are unnecessary, leading to an increased likelihood of complications and additional out-of-pockets costs for individual patients and/or their employers if the patient is covered in a self-insured health plan.

 What are the Benefits of Direct Primary Care?